udexon/Phosway/EMYL_Instagram_PhosGraph.md

 ### Stages of Development

+The timelines of development of various Phosway modules are decribed below:

 1. User A1 adds location information F1 for Instagrammer IG1.

 Any user AX can update any information FX about Instagrammer IGX.